g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 > than to innovate and be critical.

-Even as this happened, the group members weren't considering how those actions looked to the people they were trying to actually influence (e.g. the general public).
+Even as this happened, the group members weren't considering how those actions looked to the people they were trying to actually influence (e.g. the general public), and whether their actions actually brought them closer to their goal.
 > Often the only people who learn of the actions are a small number of military personnel and the small,
 > already-sympathetic readership of these communities' newsletters and websites.

-...

 > dramatic and temporary disruptions of the dominant culture's representations (e.g., smashing up a business district)
 > have sometimes been reflected back to millions of people through the mass media, but the public's perceived meaning